-In financial advice this most easily happens at the pre-review stage.
-We can ensure a more junior or offshore team member checks prior to the review process commencing, or the CSO responsible for the client file.
+In financial advice, this most easily happens at the pre-review stage.
+This can be done by a junior or offshore team member by tasking them to check a file prior to the review process commencing.

 By ensuring checks are completed effectively by an admin resource before the review process starts, it means that we don’t need to wait until a more expensive resource (such as an adviser or paraplanner) identifies (or worse still, doesn’t identify) an error.

 Again, for our Xplan using readers, we use a Data Validation report to automate and scale up the number of checks a user can perform in a small space of time.

 A very simple, old-fashioned, and effective approach can be a simple audit process.
 In financial advice we can often associate the word audit with a sense of dread, where even the most compliant practice might shudder at the time and attention lost.

 That said, a simple audit process can be very effective.
 Any process by which a sample of a whole is selected, either randomly or by a risk-based approach, can function as an audit.

 Peer reviews can seem like a time sink if all instances of work are peer-reviewed, however conducting one peer (or manager-subordinate) review per week can easily pay itself back in time, and can teach both the audting and the audited something new.

 - CSO’s reviewing another’s fact find entry each week